dpiscia/paudm_web/README.md

 grunt
 ```

-At the moment only jshint coverage is provided
+Basic server side test coverage is provided, but it is far from optimal/complete.

 ##Continue Testing